FactomProject/factom-docs/api/includes/_factomd-api.md

 Reveal the First Entry in a Chain to factomd after the Commit to compleate the Chain creation.
 The reveal chain hex encoded string is documented here: [Github Documentation](https://github.com/FactomProject/FactomDocs/blob/master/factomDataStructureDetails.md#entry)

+The reveal-chain api takes a specficically formated message encoded in hex that includes signatures.
+If you have a factom-walletd instance running, you can construct this reveal-chain api call with [compose-chain](#compose-chain) which takes easier to construct arguments.

+The [compose-chain](#compose-chain) api call has two api calls in it's response: [commit-chain](#commit-chain) and [reveal-chain](#reveal-chain).
+To successfully create a chain, the [reveal-chain](#reveal-chain) must be called after the [commit-chain](#commit-chain).

 ## commit-entry

 > Example Request